cambiotraining/bacterial-genomics/materials/12-tree_visualization.md

 ---
-title: "Introduction to Panaroo"
+title: "Visualising phylogenies"
 ---

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand why to use Panaroo.
+- Visualize and annotate your tree with `Microreact`

 :::